| 1910 - 1926 |

 - Acquired Nihon Electric Sound Co.

-- Developed DL-103 cartridge in conjunction with NHK.
+- Developed the DL-103 cartridge in conjunction with NHK.

 - Established a business alliance with Hitachi, Ltd.